Category: Hoof care

 Posted on: August 3, 2013

-This article was reviewed and updated Jan.
-12, 2026.
+This article was updated Jan.
+12, 2026, and reviewed April 5, 2026.

 I dreaded updating it for years, which made me procrastinate updating everything else on the website.
 But I kept asking myself: What had I learned about trimming laminitic feet since I posted this in 2013?
 Would anything I say have value?
 I will put what I have learned at the top of the post, followed by the suggestions from experts.